In these uncertain times, many of us are looking carefully at our household expenses to see where we can cut back.

 This is essential to ensure the family’s safety.
 Check your tyre pressure monthly, before long trips and if you are carrying an extra heavy load.
 Don’t forget the spare tyre either.

 Invest in a decent tyre pressure gauge and remember that extra checks will be needed in the winter months.
 In the event of snow and ice, consider investing in winter tyres which can help shorten your stopping distance.
 Did you know that in the UK there are around an extra 6500 road accidents due to poor driving conditions?
+Check out my tips for protecting your car against the winter weather.

 Rotating your tires will help to extend the service life of your tires by more evenly balancing the tread wear, and helping prevent noise and vibration problems.